robbeornelis/knex-demo/README.md

 NODE_ENV=development
 ```
 3. Run `npm install`
-4. Run `npm run dev` to start the server
+4. Run `npm run start:dev` to start the server

 ## How to use Knex